Lavi2015/twitter_analytics/README.md

 - Cerate an app and save Consumer Key, Consumer Secret, OAuth Access Token and OAuth Access Token Secret

 ## Program instructions
-- *twitterAnalytics_Lavanya_Veeravalli.py* program retrieves live tweets with KeyWord as "python" from Twitter and generates hash tag frequency and geolocation frequency and generates top 20 hashtags
+- *twitterAnalytics_Lavanya_Veeravalli.py* program retrieves live tweets with KeyWord as **python** from Twitter and generates hash tag frequency and geolocation frequency and generates top 20 hashtags
 - This program will continue to run till the program gets interupted by the user or any connection error
 - *view_top_hashtag_count* variable from twitterAnalytics_Lavanya_Veeravalli.py can be changed as per the requirements